Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Mathematical Background

-With the presence of pull back metric, we can now define conformal maps between $\mathcal{M}$ and $\mathcal{N}$. \begin{definition} A map $f$ is said to be a conformal map if there exists a positive scalar function $\lambda$ on $\mathcal{M}$ such that
+Conformal maps between $\mathcal{M}$ and $\mathcal{N}$ is defined using pull back metric. \begin{definition} A map $f$ is said to be a conformal map if there exists a positive scalar function $\lambda$ on $\mathcal{M}$ such that

 The function $\lambda$ is called conformal factor. \end{definition}